t2013anurag/transaction/README.md

 ```

 ### Keeping transactions in sync.
-Let's say we have 2 transactions `t1` and `t2` both initialized with same transaction id.
-If `t2` updates the transaction, then `t1` can simple refresh the transaction to get in sync with `t2`.
+Let's say we have 2 transactions `t1` and `t2` both initialized with the same transaction id.
+If `t2` updates the transaction, then `t1` can simply refresh the transaction to get in sync with `t2`.
 Note: the transaction will be refreshed with the most recent values.
 (Versioning transaction updates ??? => Woah that's a nice PR idea.)
 ```ruby
   def task1
     transaction = Transaction::Client.new